At Whittier College, students work in close collaboration with professors who are leaders in their fields.

 Joseph L. Price’s scholarly interests span interdisciplinary areas of research.
 Co-author and co-editor of several theological works, including Tillich (2010) and New and Enlarged Handbook of Christian Theology (2003), he has also published numerous essays and books on sports and religion, including From Season to Season: Sports as American Religion (2001) and Rounding the Bases: Baseball and Religion in America (2006).

-In addition to students assisting in faculty research projects, they also pursue distinct fieldwork and groundbreaking research under the supervision of faculty.
+In addition to students assisting in professors' research projects, they also pursue distinct fieldwork and groundbreaking research under the supervision of a professor.
 Reflecting on these experiences, Whittier students regularly participate in conferences (such as the Southern California Conference on Undergraduate Research) and other academic conclaves across the nation.

 Students majoring in Religious Studies routinely present their senior projects at Whittier’s celebration of Undergraduate Research, Scholarship, and Creative Activities (URSCA), a conference held during Family Weekend in the spring semester.
 Recent senior projects presented at URSCA include:

-In ongoing ways students interact with faculty members in programs that are part of the College’s Centers of Distinction and take place at Garrett and Hartley Faculty Masters' Houses, on-campus residences where professors live for a multi-year term and coordinate and host an array of educational and social activities.
+In ongoing ways students interact with professors in programs that are part of the College’s Centers of Distinction and take place at Garrett and Hartley Faculty Masters' Houses, on-campus residences where professors live for a multi-year term and coordinate and host an array of educational and social activities.

-While students at large universities often struggle merely to gain face-time with professors, here at Whittier, students engage faculty personally and routinely in and out of the classroom.
+While students at large universities often struggle merely to gain face-time with professors, here at Whittier, students engage professors personally and routinely in and out of the classroom.